alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

 Here the programmer specifies the execution policy directly, and the loop is where that policy is visible: where requests run, how retries happen, and where delay or error handling belongs.
-If the retry still failed, this is also where the code would throw, log, or move the customer into a failed batch.
-In a toy example, that policy may be simple enough that wrapping the effect in `IO<T>` looks like ceremony.
-The need becomes clearer once the policy is anything beyond the simplest direct execution.

 The visible type of `GetRiskScore` is: